stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 ## Abstract

-This protocol defines the Stellar transactions that two participants use to open and close a payment channel by using escrow accounts to holds funds.
+This protocol defines the Stellar transactions that two participants use to open and close a payment channel by using escrow accounts to hold a single asset.

 A payment channel has two participants, an initiator I and a responder R.